Blog 🎉 HB 422 (HD1 SD2 CD1)

 Ineffective impact fees are a burdensome tax that adds significant costs to new homes that get passed on to the owners and renters.
 In addition, some impact fees may not collect enough funds or be used effectively to offset the impacts of the new homes on the surrounding community.
 The result: Increased home prices without addressing the impacts on the community.

 These additional upfront costs can result in new homes being unnecessarily more expensive, or not getting built at all.
-There are better ways for the state to fund our public school facilities that don't significantly increase the cost housing or decrease the supply of new housing.
+There are better ways for the state to fund our public school facilities that don't significantly increase the cost of housing or decrease the supply of new housing.

 Bill Description:

-• Repeals school impact fees.
+• Repeals the construction cost component of school impact fees.

 This page will be updated periodically throughout the legislative session.
 For the most up-to-date status, please visit the bill's page on the Hawai'i State Legislature's website.